12 Best California Road Trips for Outdoor Adventure Lovers

 The next morning, you'll continue your drive down towards Monterey Bay.
 The town of Monterey has some great family activities (like the Monterey Bay Aquarium), but if you're longing to get to Big Sur you can continue straight on around the headland towards Pfeiffer Big Sur State Park.

-The drive coming into Big Sur is absolutely breathtaking!
+The drive into Big Sur is absolutely breathtaking!
 Once you arrive, you can enjoy the beach, take in the views of the McWay Falls, or add some adventure by hiking the Ewoldsen Trail.

 While the drive from San Francisco to Big Sur is great all year round, it is especially beautiful in the spring.
-It is also lovely on autumn days when the chill is in the air in San Francisco, but it is warmer down on the coast.
+It is also lovely on autumn days when a chill is in the air in San Francisco, but it is warmer down on the coast.

 - Road Trip Itinerary Contributed by Chrysoula from Travel Passionate